cetz-package/cetz/src/lib/plot.typ

 ///
 ///   Examples: `(1, 2, 3)` or `((1, [One]), (2, [Two]), (3, [Three]))`])
 /// #show-parameter-block("format", ("none", "string", "function"), default: "float", [
-///   How to format the tick label: You can give a function that takes a `<float>` and returnu
+///   How to format the tick label: You can give a function that takes a `<float>` and return
 ///   `<content>` to use as the tick label.
 You can also give one of the predefined options:
 ///   / float: Floating point formatting rounded to two digits after the point (see `decimals`)
 ///   / sci: Scientific formatting with $times 10^n$ used as exponet syntax